Naturally, this is preceded by debates on in-house v agency, and there are times when working with an agency simply doesn’t make sense.

 Sometimes these conversations are tough.
 But they are rarely as tough as anyone expects them to be.
 And almost always they make the future simpler and more effective for everyone.
 The alternative is typically growing frustrations on both sides as well as poorer than expected outcomes.

-If you’ve already hired an agency, consider how you’d rate your relationship with them.
+If you’ve already hired a digital marketing agencies, consider how you’d rate your relationship with them.
 Are you making the most of your partnership?